Ferritin is a blood protein that stores iron. A ferritin blood test can indicate if iron levels are high or low. Low levels can indicate anemia.

 Low ferritin levels

-A result of low ferritin is strong evidence of an iron deficiency.
-The body requires iron to make hemoglobin, which is a protein in red blood cells that transfers oxygen from the lungs around the body.
+The body needs iron to make hemoglobin, a protein in red blood cells that transfers oxygen from the lungs around the body.

 Iron is also necessary for:

 - growth and development

 However, mild anemia

 High ferritin levels can indicate a person has too much iron in their blood.